 - 1. Ask the Provider for an itemized billing.
 The itemized billing should show each service received and its procedure code and its diagnosis code, the date each service was furnished, and the charge for each service.
 BCI cannot accept billings that only say "Balance Due," "Payment Received" or some similar statement. - 2.
-Obtain a Member Claim Form from the Provider or any of BCI's offices, and follow the instructions.
-Use a separate billing and Member Claim form for each patient. - 3.
+Obtain a Member Claim Form from the BCI Web site, www.bcidaho.com, from the Provider or any of BCI's offices, and follow the instructions.
+Use a separate billing and Member Claim Form for each patient. - 3.
 Attach the billing to the Member Claim Form and send it to: